dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ## 8.3) Container Network Interface (CNI)

-* All of the CRE solutions solve the networking of containers the same way.
+* All of the CNI solutions solve the networking of containers the same way.
 The general steps are:
   * Create the network namespaces.
   * Create the bridge network interface.
   * Create VETH pairs.